 lock is released in the undo.)
 Savepoints that were set at a later

 means that no savepoint with the specified name exists:

 SAVEPOINT statement removes the named savepoint from the

 set of savepoints of the current transaction.
 No commit or

 rollback occurs.
 It is an error if the savepoint does not exist.

-Beginning with MySQL 5.0.17, a new savepoint level is created when a stored function is invoked or a trigger is activated.
+A new savepoint level is created when a stored function is invoked or a trigger is activated.
 The savepoints on previous levels become unavailable and thus do not conflict with savepoints on the new level.
 When the function or trigger terminates, any savepoints it created are released and the previous savepoint level is restored.